 AT&T claimed that in representing the stations in the renewal, Max Retrans used information, mainly rate data, which the telco claimed fell under the NDA.

-In the dismissal document, U.S. Magistrate Judge Noelle Collins wrote that the definition of the term “third party” in the NDA was critical, adding AT&T’s assumption that the deal would prevent stations negotiating jointly would be unable to share information would render the agreement “nonsensical.”
+In the dismissal document, U.S. Magistrate Judge Noelle Collins wrote that the definition of the term “third party” in the NDA was critical, adding AT&T’s assumption that the NDA would prevent stations negotiating jointly from sharing information would render the agreement “nonsensical.”

 “Each of the ten station groups at issue here were parties to a single joint negotiation and thus not ‘third parties’ under the NDA,” Collins wrote.
 “At no point in Plaintiffs’ Complaint do Plaintiffs suggest that Lammers was negotiating exclusively on behalf of the [redacted] station group or any of the other station groups.
 Indeed, the Complaint is replete with allegations to the contrary.”